johndorn/My-Legislation/public_transit/developer_input_on_transit_-_3361-16.md

 "transit provider": a publicly subsidized public transit provider wishing to potentially provide service to the area

+"transit stop": any boarding or offloading location for a transit provider

+"development center": the geographical center of the area (longitudinal and latitudinal median)

 Full Text
 ---------
 Be it resolved by Direct Initiative of the people of the city of Columbus, Ohio that: